Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 }
 ```

 This hook can't do anything with the DOM until that DOM element is created so you used `useEffect`.
-Here `useEffect` will run the call back when the DOM is loaded and when any value in the `dependencies` array is updated.
+Here `useEffect` will run the call back, first parameter, when the DOM is loaded and when any value in the `dependencies` array is updated.

 To use `useD3` you called it in the `BarChart` component.